sveltejs/eslint-plugin-svelte3/README.md

 You'll need the [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) and [SublimeLinter-eslint](https://github.com/SublimeLinter/SublimeLinter-eslint) packages installed.

-If you're using an extension other than `.html` for your Svelte components, you'll need to configure Sublime to associate it with the `text.html` syntax.
-Go to `View > Syntax > Open all with current extension as... > HTML`.
+Unless you're using `.html` for your Svelte components, you'll need to configure Sublime to associate the appropriate file extension with the `text.html` syntax.
+Open any Svelte component, and go to **View > Syntax > Open all with current extension as... > HTML**.

 Then, you'll need to tell SublimeLinter-eslint to lint entire files with the `text.html` syntax, and not just the contents of their `<script>` tags (which is the default).
-In your SublimeLinter configuration, you'll need to add `text.html` to `linters.eslint.selector`.
+In your SublimeLinter configuration, you'll need to add `text.html` to `linters`.`eslint`.`selector`.
 If you're starting with the default values, this would mean:

 ```json
 {